klabhub/EFMouse/README.md

 the mouse.

-For details see [Sanchez-Romero et al. (2024). bioRxiv.](https://doi.org/10.1101/2024.07.25.605227) <br /> Run the Matlab notebooks [montage_4x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_4x1.mlx) and [montage_1x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_1x1.mlx) to reproduce results in Sanchez-Romero et al.<br />
+For details see [Sanchez-Romero et al. (2024). bioRxiv.](https://doi.org/10.1101/2024.07.25.605227) <br /> Run the Matlab notebooks/tutorials [montage_4x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_4x1.mlx) and [montage_1x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_1x1.mlx) to reproduce results in Sanchez-Romero et al.<br />
-You can visualize (not interact with) the notebooks directly here [montage_4x1.hmtl](https://klabhub.github.io/EFMouse/montage_4x1.html) and [montage_1x1.hmtl](https://klabhub.github.io/EFMouse/montage_1x1.html).
+For convenience, you can visualize (not interact with) the notebooks directly here [montage_4x1.hmtl](https://klabhub.github.io/EFMouse/montage_4x1.html) and [montage_1x1.hmtl](https://klabhub.github.io/EFMouse/montage_1x1.html).

-Developed by Ruben Sanchez-Romero and Bart Krekelberg<br /> Center for Molecular and Behavioral Neuroscience (CMBN) Rutgers Newark<br/> v1.0.0.
+Developed by Ruben Sanchez-Romero, Sibel Akyuz and Bart Krekelberg<br /> Center for Molecular and Behavioral Neuroscience (CMBN) Rutgers Newark<br/> v1.0.0.
 March 2024<br/>
-For support, please open an [issue](https://github.com/klabhub/EFMouse/issues)
+For support open an [issue](https://github.com/klabhub/EFMouse/issues)

 If you use EFMouse in your research, please cite: Sanchez-Romero R., Akyuz, S., & Krekelberg, B. (2024).
 EFMouse: a Matlab toolbox to model electric fields in the mouse brain. bioRxiv. https[]()://doi.org/10.1101/2024.07.25.605227

 ## Installation and dependencies
 Clone the repository from github `git clone https://github.com/klabhub/EFMouse.git`

-Analyzing results with reference to the Allen mouse atlas requires the [FSL package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) (to apply a transformation to the simulation results that maps them to the Allen atlas).
+Analyzing results with reference to the Allen mouse atlas requires the open-source [FSL package](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/) (FSL applies a transformation to the simulation results to map them to the Allen atlas).

 ## Tutorial
-To get started, open [montage_4x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_4x1.mlx) or [montage_1x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_1x1.mlx) ini Matlab and follow the compute pipeline, the analysis suggestions, and for additional options, look up the help for each of the functions used in the tutorial.
+To get started, open [montage_4x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_4x1.mlx) or [montage_1x1.mlx](https://github.com/klabhub/EFMouse/blob/main/montage_1x1.mlx) in Matlab and follow the compute pipeline, the analysis suggestions, and for additional options look up the help for each of the functions used in the tutorial.